Resonanzen EN

 The exhibition concept focuses on three main themes that will flow into one another in terms of time and subject matter: spatial-acoustic resonance, social and societal resonance, and ecological and systemic resonance.

-The exhibition is funded by
+The exhibition and the project „Resonancen“ is funded by

 sh_de_Bildung+Wissenschaft+Forschung+Kultur_logo